 Proposed

-Fulltime Unit faculty at or above the rank of assistant professor are eligible to vote when electing members of the Unit Personnel Committee .
+When electing members of the Unit Personnel Committee, fulltime Unit faculty at or above the rank of assistant professor are eligible to vote, with two exceptions: (1) visiting faculty are not eligible to vote and (2) a faculty member who has received notification of non-reappointment or termination is not eligible to vote.
 If appropriate to the size of the department and consistent with detailed consideration of matters by the committee, a unit may, through its approved policies and procedures, designate that its Personnel Committee shall include all eligible tenured faculty.

 III.B.11.b